alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 criteria for determining whether an individual is considered an employee or self-employed, providing essential context for accurate classification and compliance.

-This chapter will cover the following topics:
+Topics covered in this chapter are:

   1. Identify four uses of the term payroll
   2. Describe payroll's objectives